DC801/BM-Badge/README.md

 Checks an entity's `on_interact` script (by the script's name).

 ```
-if entity $entity:string interactScript is $expected_script:string
+if entity $entity:string interact_script is $expected_script:string
 	then goto (script) $success_script:string
 	// Built-in values:
 	// expected_bool (true)
 ```

 ```
-if entity $entity:string interactScript is not $expected_script:string
+if entity $entity:string interact_script is not $expected_script:string
 	then goto (script) $success_script:string
 	// Built-in values:
 	// expected_bool (false)